Think about a baby’s skin, they’re born with a healthy glowing complexion.

 All of which starts to show in our skin from the age of forty to fifty.

-All of the Naked Chemist products have been created with skin identical ingredients that deplete as we age.
+All of the Naked Chemist products in our range have been created with skin-identical ingredients that deplete as we age.

-By topically applying these important ingredients, that include ceramides, urea, hyaluronic acid and lipids, we can begin to reverse some of the damage done caused by free radicals ward off premature ageing.
+By topically applying these important ingredients – ceramides, urea, hyaluronic acid lipids and more, you can begin to reverse some of the damage done caused by free radicals ward off premature ageing.